UWA Rangers Provide Guidance – Protection for Visitors-Primates-Wildlife and Communities

 When man-eating crocodiles pose a danger to communities, UWA Rangers take swift action by capturing and relocating these crocodiles to Murchison Falls National Park.
 They also construct electrical fences, elephant trenches, and beehive fences, which are effective deterrents and physical barriers to prevent wildlife from encroaching on human settlements.

-Furthermore, UWA Rangers are trained to safely capture and, if necessary, tranquilize lions and leopards, returning them to their natural habitats within the parks.
+Furthermore, UWA Rangers are trained to capture and, if necessary, tranquilize lions and leopards safely, returning them to their natural habitats within the parks.
 This proactive approach safeguards both the local communities and the wildlife involved.

-Being a UWA Ranger involves responding to conflicts and actively engaging with local communities.
-They are responsible for educating these communities on how to coexist with national parks and wildlife reserves.
+Being a UWA Ranger involves responding to conflicts and engaging with local communities.
+They are responsible for educating these communities on coexisting with national parks and wildlife reserves.
 They help foster harmonious relationships between humans and wildlife by imparting knowledge and promoting understanding.

 Through their tireless efforts, UWA Rangers protect local communities and ensure the conservation of Uganda’s precious wildlife resources.